rmoon45/Lightborne/resources/level-design/design-tools.md

 https://github.com/user-attachments/assets/d5a0a65c-1393-439d-9f8e-503c8a8b9ba9

-Introduce another level of thinking: require the player to first
+Introduce another level of thinking: require the player to place the white beam in a way that transforms the level.

 ## Clock mechanic